realth000/gitsumu/README.md

 gitsumu supports saving commands results as const variables.

-In the file to generate, define variable for each command:
+In the file to generate, define a variable for each command:

 ```dart
 @CustomInfo('myCommandResult')